The entire world of tax knowledge

 Energy efficiency: BMF catalogue of energy measures

-The new BMF catalogue on energy-efficient renovations regulates which measures are eligible for tax support – with many examples.
-Read the article
+The new BMF catalogue for energy-efficient renovations regulates which measures are eligible for tax support – with many examples.
+Read more

 Donations from 2025: Only deductible with register entry